biamassaioli/biamassaioli/README.md

 ### Hi there 👋

-Majored in Media Studies, and specialised in Design Thinking, I am currently learning how to program to try to create interactive art and playfull websites.
+Majored in Media Studies, and specialised in Design Thinking, I am currently learning how to program to try to create interactive art plataforms, playfull websites and great design experiences.

-In a 6 month pause from my communication and customer experience carreer, I hope to gain enough knowledge to build amazing plataforms for fun and amusement.
+I am also joining the tech space aiming to build more ethical, diverse and sustainable solutions, bringing with me a systemic approach and empathatical lens, much needed skills on most technology companies.

 <!--
 - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, React
+HTML, CSS, JavaScript, React, Blockchain concepts

 - 👯 I’m looking to collaborate on ...
-Cool front end projects that mix interactional design, art and games.
+Cool front end projects that mix interactional design, art and games and any Blockchain initiative.

 <!--
 - 🤔 I’m looking for help with ...